danielrbenjamin/pluely/README.md

 **Cross-Platform:**

-Pluely runs natively on macOS, Windows, and Linux with platform-specific optimizations.
+FRIDAY runs natively on macOS, Windows, and Linux with platform-specific optimizations.
 The same codebase delivers optimal performance on all three platforms, using native system APIs and respecting platform conventions.

 ## Complete Control

 Own your AI experience.
-Pluely gives you unprecedented control over every aspect of the application.
+FRIDAY gives you unprecedented control over every aspect of the application.

 **Any AI Provider:**